Warning, borrowing money also costs money.

-You are currently married and you would like to take out a consumer loan or a mortgage loan.
-Perhaps you would like to take out a loan alone or together.
-What are your rights and obligations when signing a credit contract?
+You are currently married and you wish to take out a consumer credit or a mortgage.
+Perhaps you would like to take out a credit alone or together.
+What are your rights and obligations regarding the signature of a credit contract?

-Can I sign a consumer loan or mortgage loan alone or on the contrary am I obliged to sign with my husband or wife?
-An update on these important questions which essentially relate to the choice of your secondary matrimonial regime
+Can I sign a consumer credit or a mortgage alone, or am I required to sign with my spouse?
+Let’s look at these important questions that mainly depend on your secondary matrimonial regime choice.

 Some notions about matrimonial regimes

-The matrimonial regime is a set of rights and obligations which will govern the personal and property relations of the spouses with each other and of the spouses with regard to third parties, particularly in terms of financial commitments.
+The matrimonial regime is a set of rights and obligations that governs the personal and property relations between spouses and between spouses and third parties, especially regarding financial commitments.

 The law distinguishes between the primary regime and the secondary regime: